-The 2022 planning process has been thorough and includes considerations gained from ongoing consultation with PCCLD stakeholders.
-Each 2022 objective is provided in alphabetical order below and accompanied by action steps intended to facilitate their accomplishment.
-This is not intended to be a comprehensive list of all that will happen at PCCLD in 2022.
-Rather, it includes objectives representing important new initiatives for 2022 along with others identified with notable bearing on institutional resources.
+The 2023 planning process has been thorough and includes considerations gained from ongoing consultation with PCCLD stakeholders.
+Each 2023 objective provided below is grouped according to these strategic areas of focus.
+This is not intended to be a comprehensive list of all that will happen at PCCLD in 2023.
+Rather, it includes objectives representing important new initiatives for 2023 along with others identified with notable bearing on institutional resources.
 This document is the outcome of considerable deliberation and effort, and it provides positive direction for PCCLD in fulfilling its overarching aim to provide the best possible public library service to the community.